edomaru/codeigniter_multilevel_menu/README.md

 ## How to use

-1. Configure the table fields of table if necessary in `application/config/multi_menu.php`:
+1. Configure the table fields if necessary in `application/config/multi_menu.php`:

    ```php
     <?php